tcsimm/tcsimm/README.md

 I'm a data enthusiast with a background in Computer Science (MS, Northeastern University) and Information Management & Technology (BS, Syracuse University), and I hold certifications in AWS Cloud and Security (AWS CCP, CompTIA Security+).
 I’m passionate about turning raw data into meaningful insights that drive real-world decisions across business, technology, and customer analytics.

-Over the past year, I’ve built projects that analyze consumer behavior, traffic patterns, airline trends, and hospitality performance using tools like Python, SQL, and Power BI.
-My work combines technical rigor with clear storytelling — from forecasting outcomes to uncovering hidden trends in large datasets.
+Over the past year, I’ve built projects that analyze consumer behavior, traffic patterns, airline trends, and hospitality performance using tools like Python, SQL, and Tableau.
+My work combines technical rigor with clear storytelling, from forecasting outcomes to uncovering hidden trends in large datasets.

 🧠 **Currently focused on:**
 - SQL optimization and window functions